Barbiturates Side Effects: Short-Term, Long-Term, and Addiction Treatment

 - Having a strong desire to take barbiturates.

 - Abandoning activities and responsibilities in favor of barbiturate use.

 - Continuing the use of barbiturates despite problems it causes medically, professionally, or personally.

-- Using barbiturates even in situations that are dangerous, without regard for safety of self or others.
+- Using barbiturates even in situations that are dangerous, without regard for the safety of self or others.

-Symptoms of barbiturate withdrawal may develop within a few hours to a few days after cessation of use, depending on the type of barbiturate and may include 2,3,4:
+Symptoms of barbiturate withdrawal may develop within a few hours to a few days after cessation of use, depending on the type of barbiturate, and may include:2,3,4